Louisa Lander

 Louisa Lander (1826–1923) was a member of the expatriate community of American women sculptors who settled in Rome in the mid-nineteenth century, led by Charlotte Cushman and Harriet Hosmer.
 Lander was ostracized from this community in 1859 due to a rumored personal scandal, and many of the details of her later life remain unknown.

 Early life

 (Maria) Louisa Lander was born in 1826 in Salem, Massachusetts, to a privileged New England family.
 She was the great-granddaughter of Elias Hasket Derby, and her grandfather on her mother's side was a relative of the painter Benjamin West.
-Her father was a ship captain, and her brother, Col. Frederick W. Lander, explored the American west.
+Her father was a ship captain, and her brothers were Col. Frederick W. Lander, who explored the American west, and Edward M. Lander who became the first Chief Justice of Washington Territory.
 Her family home in Danvers, Massachusetts was decorated with carvings by the Skillin brothers and Samuel McIntire, and she studied these works to fuel her artistic ambitions.
 She began carving and modeling in wood, alabaster, and sealing wax, and worked professionally as a cameo carver in her early career.
 By 1855, she had her own studio in Salem, where she produced portraits and ideal busts.